 Each session is led by one of our experienced facilitators and teaches best practices in using Forum Theatre today as a community engagement tool.

-We have developed innovative ways of delivering our programming virtually using videoconferencing software.
+Our post-secondary programming is available virtually throughout the 2022-23 school year.
 For LFTs, students can intervene in the scenes by toggling their cameras on and off or by using their audio only.
 We can run workshops virtually in one of two ways – if a class is all in person, our facilitator can join the class remotely, appearing on a screen in the room and giving prompts; if the class is all remote learning, we have adapted the key exercises to be delivered through the framing of video meetings.

 If you are interested in booking any of our options, or have questions, please write to our communications team at firstname.lastname@example.org.